 Planning to leave can be both a fun and stressful time.
 Let us make it easier on you with orientation and a thorough guidebook compiled by people who've been through it and know what you should pay attention to before you go.

 Students are strongly encouraged to purchase travel insurance through an independent insurance provider in the event that you must withdraw from your study abroad program, due to personal, housing or academic reasons.
 You may also add on "Cancel for any reason" insurance, which is also strongly recommended, but must be purchased at the time of purchasing your airline ticket.

-All UVM students studying abroad must attend a pre-departure orientation the Saturday before final exam week the semester before studying abroad.
+All UVM students studying abroad must attend a pre-departure orientation held during the last few weeks of the semester before studying abroad.

-Note: This pre-departure orientation does not apply to students participating on UVM faculty-led programs or semester-long programs in Oaxaca and Belize.
+Note: This pre-departure orientation does not apply to students participating on UVM faculty-led programs or semester-long programs in Oaxaca.

 Saturday, November 16, 2013

 -10:00 am Exchange (UVM & ISEP, Direct Enrollment, Buckham) Programs